Gift-Receiving Etiquette and Manners: A Guide for Children

-Receiving a gift requires a big dose of enthusiasm even when you don’t particularly love gift.
+Receiving a gift requires a big dose of enthusiasm even when you don’t particularly love the gift.
 Why?
-Simply because maybe up to the age of ten you could have been forgiven for that disappointed look, however after that point an ungrateful look can be considered rude.
+Simply because maybe up to the age of ten you could have been forgiven for that disappointed look; however, after that point, an ungrateful look can be considered rude.

 Comments such as these are not appropriate when receiving a gift, no matter the occasion.